nirmalvarma1312/CS521-SNLP-Abstractive-Summarization/README.md

-# 🧠 Abstractive Summarization Using GRU & LSTM
+# 🧠Abstractive Summarization Using GRU & LSTM

 This project implements and compares GRU and LSTM-based sequence-to-sequence models with attention mechanisms for the task of **abstractive text summarization**, using the WikiHow dataset.